PREFERENCES AND PRACTICES

 Objections to the magistrate’s decision are governed by Civil Rule 53 and Local Rule 99.

 Attorneys and litigants are required to present deposition objections to the magistrate prior to trial so that they may be ruled upon and not interrupt the flow of the trial.
 Also, if there are objections in depositions that will be presented via video testimony, those objections will need to be ruled upon by the court prior to the start of trial and redacted if necessary.

 If the matter is a bench trial, the magistrate formulates her own findings of fact and conclusions of law.
-However, attorneys and litigants are encouraged to submit proposed findings of fact and conclusions of law and may be ordered to do so by the court depending on the issues presented for adjudication.
+However, attorneys and litigants will be required to submit proposed findings of fact and conclusions of law.
+All conclusions of law must be supported by legal authority.

 |Final Pre-Trial Conferences/Final Pre-Trial Orders|